R3Conclave/conclave-core-sdk/docs/docs/writing-a-long-lived-client.md

 ## Introduction

-In the [hello-world sample](running-hello-world.md) and [writing your first enclave](writing-hello-world.md) tutorial, each run is independent.
+Each run is independent in the [hello-world tutorial](running-hello-world.md) and the [writing your first enclave](writing-hello-world.md) tutorial.
 In such cases, the client doesn't need to maintain any state between runs.

 However, in most real-world applications, the client and the enclave interact over an extended period.
-To support such applications, the client has to maintain its state and resume successfully after a restart.
+To support such applications, the client has to maintain its state and resume it successfully after a restart.

 ## Add state to your client

 [`EnclaveClient`](api/-conclave%20-core/com.r3.conclave.client/-enclave-client/index.html) provides a
-[`save`](api/-conclave%20-core/com.r3.conclave.client/-enclave-client/save.html) method to serialize the state to a bytes array.
+[`save`](api/-conclave%20-core/com.r3.conclave.client/-enclave-client/save.html) method to serialize the state to a byte array.
 You can call the `EnclaveClient` constructor with this byte array to restore the client.

-!!!Warning

-    If you are using a file to store the bytes, you must store it securely as it contains the client's private key.

 ```java
 enclaveClient = new EnclaveClient(Files.readAllBytes(stateFile));